-An automated unit test suite gives you a number of unique advantages in comparison to other testing strategies; let us take a quick look at some of the possible reasons why unit testing is to be automated:
+An automated unit testing suite gives you a number of unique advantages in comparison to other testing strategies; let us take a quick look at some of the possible reasons why unit testing tools is to be automated:

 - An automated unit test suite keeps watch over the code in two dimensions: space and time.
 In time dimension, it ensures that code written works now as well as in the future: With respect to the space dimension, the unit test that you write for some other feature guarantees the new code doesn’t infringe upon them; similarly it ensures that the coding done for other features doesn’t adversely impact the code written for this feature.

-- Refactoring a code is altering some code without affecting its behaviour, whilst at the same time integrating new features to the software.
-Automated unit testing should be set up before refactoring or cleaning up current code to achieve a clean code structure.
+- Refactoring code is altering some code without affecting its behavior, whilst at the same time integrating new features to the software.
+Automated unit testing should be set up before refactoring or cleaning up the current code to achieve a clean code structure.

 - When you run the unit tests applying the fixes, they will uncover unwanted side-effects.
 Releasing quick fixes is neither the solution, nor is publishing hotfixes – only an automated unit test can reduce such things, whilst without causing new problems.

 - Automated unit testing can improve the project’s truck factor, nothing but the number of coders that if, supposing, hit by a truck would bring the project to a standstill.
 By improving the truck factor of the project, the developer would find it easier to take over and work on a piece of code he/she is not thoroughly familiar with.
 Remember if your project’s truck factor is ‘1’, then it is under higher risk.